tinkergeek/bootnode/README.md

 8. Init will uncompress the root image into the tmpfs
 9. Finally Init launches the image's own init system
-10. Systemd will start and the node boots as normal... out of RAM If the kernel file at /tftpboot/vmlinuz matches the kernel modules found in the image (ie the node booted with the correct kernel) then systemd will happily piece together the system even though the initial ramdisk environment loaded squat in terms of hardware drivers
+10. Systemd will start and the node boots as normal... out of RAM If the kernel file at /tftpboot/vmlinuz matche the kernel modules found in the image (the node booted with the correct kernel) then systemd will happily piece together the system even though the initial ramdisk environment loaded squat in terms of hardware drivers